Reddersc022/Discord_Bot/README.md

 addcom <0> ... | Adds command <0> that responds with `...` .
 Anywhere in `...`, {} can be used to enclose formatting specifiers.
 These specifiers are: any integer - referring to the nth word *after* the command (0-indexed), and author - referring to the person invoking the command.
 For example, `!c addcom !hi hello {author}` would add a command that replies to `!hi` with `hello` and then the author's display name. editcom <0> ... | Effectively the same as above delcom <0> | Removes command <0>
+make_quotes_pins | Replies with a PDF of all pinned messages in that channel make_quotes_images | Replies with a PDF of all images in that channel

 Help from:
 https://realpython.com/how-to-make-a-discord-bot-python/